tvdtb/java-ci-docker/README.md

 http://host.docker.internal/gitlab

 gitlab relies on email addresses to identify users, so user's emails have to be unique.
 By default SMTP is off.
-For emails you might use your real mail server or the fake smtp server included in the configuration.
+For emails you can use your real mail server or the fake smtp server included in the configuration.

 For that edit the config using `docker compose exec gitlab vi /etc/gitlab/gitlab.rb`